daniel-rusu/pods4k/immutable-arrays/transformations-to-standard-collections/README.md

 If we ever decide to use non-standard collections for these transformations in the future, that ability would be added in a separate module to provide an easy upgrade path.
 This would allow users that prefer to continue using standard collections to configure the appropriate dependencies without needing to modify their code.

-There are no plans for using different collections at the moment so this approach is just a precaution to reduce future backward-compatibility risk.
+Note that there are no plans for using different collection libraries at the moment so this approach is just a precaution to reduce backward-compatibility risk.